-Pine Top offers picnic tables and hiking in the Sibbald region of Kananaskis Country, Alberta.
+Pine Top offers picnic tables and hiking in the Sibbald region of Kananaskis Country, Alberta, Canada.

 Short trail drops to the edge of Jumpingpound Creek and good fortune arrives at shoreline just as a young moose is crossing the creek a short distance downstream.